5 great ways to strengthen your brand through virtual booths

 • On average, a brand gains 17,500 social media followers after throwing a contest or giveaway.

-In this prototype, you can see an example of how to integrate contests into a virtual booth.
+In this prototype, you can see an example of how to integrate contests into a virtual showroom.
 Here, the digital exhibitor offered a present to visitors who found Easter eggs:

 3. Include user-generated content (videos, testimonials, etc.)